martinthomson/tmi/draft-thomson-tmi.md

 The use of authentication allows for other forms of control on intermediaries.
 Auditing systems or other mechanisms for ensuring accountability can use authentication information.
-Authentication can also enable the use of legal, social, or other types of control that might avoid any shortfall in technical measures.
+Authentication can also enable the use of legal, social, or other types of control that might cover any shortfall in technical measures.